projectclarify/community/docs/projects/proposals/um_eeg_ssl.md

 All personnel handling clinical data will first be trained in the use of relevant protocols and systems.

+### Simulation

+Many of the available datasets are complex to navigate in many regards.
+When it comes time to debug models we will want a ground-truth that we can rely upon.
+In the context of image understanding, we can easily rely on the semantic labels of human annotators.
+Further in that domain, model performance can be characterized in terms of variation across label subsets which are not as available in the EEG domain.

+To provide a most accessible alternative for the EEG domain we will make use of open source EEG simulation tools to simulate signals of a variety of types.
+Representations of these can be characterized, for example, in regard to how consistent proximities of learned representations are of some engineered metric of similarity according to simulated characteristics.

+TODO: Survey of existing EEG sim tools.

 ### TUH-EEG Corpus

 Obeid, Iyad, and Picone (2016)